South Sudan

 Walking

 The walking on this tour is mostly easy.
-To visit the Pari people may require a short hike up a hill.
-Walking between Laarim villages is over gently undulating ground.
+To visit the Lopit people may require a short hike up a hill.
+The most challenging hike is in the Lopit hills to photograph Lopit warriors at sunrise but this hike is optional.

 Climate